SE-UUlm/snowballr-frontend/wiki/Contributing.md

 signals the type of the issue.
 For that we use the type of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) that best fits the issues.
-For instance, if the issue is a bug, we use `fix/`, if it is a feature, we use `feat/`, etc. **Prefer** using the GitHub functionality to create branches from an issues as it already provides `<issue-number>-<short-description>` and you only have to add the `prefix/` part.
+For instance, if the issue is a bug, we use `fix/`, if it is a feature, we use `feat/`, etc. **Prefer** using the GitHub functionality to create branches from an issue as it already provides `<issue-number>-<short-description>` and you only have to add the `prefix/` part.

 ## Project Layout